-This story from the collection will take you on a whistle stop tour of the valley’s railways through several photographs from the Cynon Valley Museum.
-We will look at some railway ‘outposts’ of the valley, an example of railways and the coal industry as well as the largest and most impressive station to be built in the valley at Abercynon.
+This blog will take you on a whistle-stop tour of the valley’s railways via photographs from the Cynon Valley Museum collection.
+This includes some railway ‘outposts’, an example of railways and the coal industry and the valley’s largest and most impressive station, built at Abercynon.

-Let us begin with this superb image depicting the ‘navvies’ or navigators who built the countries railway network from the 1820’s to the beginning of the 19th century and beyond.
-The image was taken during construction of the viaduct by the photographer Joseph Lendon Berry (1933-1916).
-The ‘navvies’ were typically recruited for the extremely hard work from Ireland and would spend many years travelling all over Great Britain from contract to contract.
-There is nothing immediately evident here to suggest these men were Irish however, but it is likely.
-The Gamlyn viaduct was made mainly from wood so it is likely that some of these men were skilled carpenters.
+Let us begin with this superb image depicting the ‘navvies’ or navigators who built the countries railway network from the 1820s to the beginning of the 19th century and beyond.
+The photographer Joseph Lendon Berry (1833-1916) took this image during the construction of the viaduct.
+The ‘navvies’ were typically recruited from Ireland for the extremely hard work and would spend many years travelling all over Great Britain from contract to contract.
+There is nothing immediately evident here to suggest these men were Irish, but it is likely.
+The Gamlyn viaduct was made mainly from wood, so it is probable that some of these men were skilled carpenters.

-The Gamlyn viaduct was one of a pair constructed in the Cynon valley in 1854/55 by the Vale of Neath Railway on the Dare and Amman branch by the renowned engineer Isambard Kingdom Brunel.
-These Cynon valley viaducts are two examples of wooden fan style viaducts constructed in Cornwall and Wales.
+In 1854/55 the renowned engineer Isambard Kingdom Brunel constructed the Gamlyn viaduct (one of two in the Cynon Valley) by the Vale of Neath Railway on the Dare and Aman branch.
+These Cynon Valley viaducts are examples of wooden fan-style viaducts constructed in Cornwall and Wales.
 They were the last two viaducts of this type to be demolished.
-The double line was of Barlow rail which was somewhat unusual at that time for broad-gauge railways.
-The Barlow rail did not last long, and standard gauge track was laid which remained until the line’s closure.
-The Gamlyn and Dare viaducts were of fan or trestle design measuring just over 600 feet (183 metres) long and 70 feet (21.3 metres) high.
-The bases of the viaduct are built of bulldozed sandstone and the highest is 23 feet (7 metres).
+The double line was a feature of Barlow rail, which was somewhat unusual at that time for broad-gauge railways.
+The Barlow rail did not last long and a standard gauge track was laid which remained until the line’s closure.
+The Gamlyn and Dare viaducts were a fan of trestle design.
+They measured just over 600 feet (183 metres) long and 70 feet (21.3 metres) high.
+The bases of the viaduct are built of bulldozed sandstone, the highest being 23 feet (7 metres).

-The Amman-Dare branch was built by the Vale of Neath Railway Company and quickly became incorporated into the Great Western Railway.
-The line ran from Gelli-tarw junction on the main line from Neath to Merthyr Tydfil over the Gamlyn viaduct and then parallel with Aberdare Park before crossing the Dare viaduct and joining the line for Bwllfa colliery to Cwmaman.
-The line was used for the most part by coal traffic from the various collieries to the main line and ultimately to the various South Wales docks, however, the line was also used to transport miners back and forth to work.
-There is also reports that the line was also used to convey Sunday school groups to the seaside as late as the late 1930’s.
-John Mear wrote in his superb book ‘Aberdare: The Railways and Tramways’ that the GWR asked the organisers of a Sunday school trip to the coast to embark the children at Black Lion halt on Monk Street and walk to the High Level station where they could re-join the train in order for the train to reduce its weight thus reducing the risk over the by now fragile Dare and Gamlyn viaducts.
-However, the Sunday School organising committee won the day and train and human cargo where successfully and safely conveyed across both viaducts without incident.
-Modern day health and safety regulations may have something to say about that scenario occurring today!
+There are also reports that the line was also used to convey Sunday school groups to the seaside as the late 1930s.
+An interesting incident is recounted in John Mear’s superb book ‘Aberdare: The Railways and Tramways’.
+The GWR asked organisers of a Sunday School coast trip to embark the children at Black Lion halt on Monk Street and walk to the High-Level station to re-join the train.
+This was so the train would reduce its weight, thus reducing the risk over the fragile Dare and Gamlyn viaducts.
+However, the Sunday School organising committee won the day and the children were safely convoyed across both viaducts without incident.
+Modern-day health and safety regulations may have something to say about that scenario occurring today!

-The men are sat on one of the many large wooden timbers used in the construction of the Gamlyn viaduct.
-There are 20 men here all displaying a wide variety of headwear popular in the mid-19th century.
-It can be reasonably assumed that their trousers would have been corduroy which were popular amongst the navvies for their strength and durability.
-The men appear to be older which would indicate that they are experienced railway workers who have constructed many miles of railways previously.
+The men in the photograph above are sat on one of the many large wooden timbers used in the construction of the Gamlyn viaduct.
+There are 20 men here, all displaying a wide variety of headwear popular in the mid-19th century.
+It can be reasonably assumed that their trousers would have been corduroy which was popular amongst the navvies due to strength and durability.
+The men appear to be older which would indicate that they were experienced railway workers who had constructed many miles of railways previously.

-The viaduct closed to traffic on the eve of the Second World War on the 1st of September 1939 but remained in situ until 1947.
+The viaduct closed to traffic on the eve of the Second World War, the 1st of September 1939, but remained in situ until 1947.
 The wooden bulk of the structure was removed, leaving only the masonry piers still in place to this day.
-The embankments on each side of the viaduct are still easily noticeable and each of the piers are to be seen still crossing the Cynon.
-The Dare and Gamlyn viaducts were fantastic examples of Brunel’s genius and have the distinction of being the final two wooden examples to be dismantled a fact that the Cynon valley should be proud of.
+The embankments on each side of the viaduct are still easily noticeable and each of the piers can still be seen crossing the Cynon.
+The Dare and Gamlyn viaducts were fantastic examples of Brunel’s genius and have the distinction of being the final two wooden examples to be dismantled, a fact that the Cynon Valley should be proud of.

 Cwmaman Crossing Halt

-Now, to one of the railway outposts of the valley.
-Staying on the Vale of Neath’s Dare and Amman branch we move along the top of the valley to the village of Cwmaman.
+Next we will go on to one of the railway outposts of the valley.
+Staying on the Vale of Neath’s Dare and Aman branch, we move along the top of the valley to the village of Cwmaman.
 This photograph shows two Great Western Railway employees in the doorway of the small booking office at Cwmaman Crossing Halt with several potential passengers.
-John Mear in his book ‘Aberdare: The railways and Tramroads’ that although the it carried the prefix ‘Halt’ by definition a Halt is an unmanned stop, therefore Cwmaman Crossing could legitimately have called itself a station with its staff evident here.
-Note the local advertising for ‘J K Lewis Family Grocers’ who ran a shop in Cwmaman.
+John Mear in his book ‘Aberdare: The Railways and Tramroads’ explains that although it carried the prefix ‘Halt’, by definition a Halt is an unmanned stop, so therefore Cwmaman Crossing could legitimately have called itself a station with its staff evident here.
+Note as well the local advertising for ‘J K Lewis Family Grocers’ who ran a shop in Cwmaman.

 The Navigation Yard, Mountain Ash

-Moving down the valley now to Mountain Ash.
-The ‘Navi’ yard was for many years one of the arteries that linked the two sides of the town together making it far easier for people living in Newtown or Caegarw to cross the valley here to do their shopping down the ‘Mount’.
-This photograph dates from the 1970s when the line was line was only open for mineral traffic after passenger services ceased in 1964.
-The yard was a part of the Nixon’s Navigation colliery which was first sunk in 1855 by the John Nixon a mining pioneer from the North-East of England.
-This blog is mostly interested in the railways of the Cynon Valley, however, so let us return to the tracks.
+We move down the valley now to Mountain Ash.
+The ‘Navi’ yard was for many years one of the arteries that linked the two sides of the town together, making it far easier for people living in Newtown or Caegarw to cross the valley here to do their shopping down the ‘Mount’.
+This photograph dates from the 1970s when the line was only open for mineral traffic after passenger services ceased in 1964.
+The yard was a part of the Nixon’s Navigation colliery which was first sunk in 1855 by John Nixon, a mining pioneer from the North-East of England.
+However this blog is mostly focused on the railways of the Cynon Valley, so let us return to the tracks.
 The line in the foreground of this photograph is the Taff Vale Railway mainline from Cardiff Bute Road to Aberdare Low Level.

-The previous photographs here have all been part of the Vale of Neath Railway and latterly the Great Western Railway, however, the railway depicted in this photograph was opened by the Aberdare Railway Company on the 6th of August 1846 with the running of the line being undertook by the Taff Vale Railway who went on to take the lease of the line in 1847 with the Aberdare Railway Company being incorporated in to the TVR.
-The line continued to be served by the TVR until grouping in 1923 when the hundreds of private railway companies in Great Britain were reduced to the ‘Big Four’ namely the Great Western Railway (or the Great Way Round as critics called it), London, Midland and Scottish Railway, The Southern Railway and the London North Eastern Railway Company.
-On the nationalisation of the railway network in 1948 control of the line moved to British Railways, Western Region.
+The previous photographs have all been part of the Vale of Neath Railway and latterly the Great Western Railway; however, the railway depicted in this photograph was opened by the Aberdare Railway Company on the 6th of August 1846.
+The running of the line was undertaken by the Taff Vale Railway (TVR), who went on to take the lease of the line in 1847 with the Aberdare Railway Company being incorporated into the TVR.
+The line continued to be served by the TVR until grouping in 1923 when the hundreds of private railway companies in Great Britain were reduced to the ‘Big Four’: namely the Great Western Railway (or the Great Way Round, as critics called it), London, Midland and Scottish Railways, The Southern Railway and the London North Eastern Railway Company.
+On the nationalisation of the railway network in 1948, control of the line moved to British Railways, Western Region.
 The line closed to passenger service in 1964 with much of the line being singled and remained open for only mineral traffic and the very occasional summer excursion.

-The Nixon’s Navigation colliery officially closed in 1940, however the yard remained open as maintenance depot and being used for pumping.
+The Nixon’s Navigation colliery officially closed in 1940.
+However, the yard remained open as a maintenance depot and to be used for pumping.

 The yard has featured in local newspapers on many occasions throughout the years and many of the stories have been tales of woe.
-One of these sad stories appeared in the Aberdare Leader on the 30th of November 1878.
-It reports that a stoker (fireman) by the name of Charles Davies was killed at the yard when he hit his head on a post while his engine was in motion.
-On the 19th of December 1907 the Cardiff Times reports the death of Mrs Jane Garett (63) who was drowned in the Glamorganshire Canal near the Cresselly Inn after crossing the yard from her home in King Street, Miskin on her way to her daughters in Caegarw.
-The Cardiff Times again reports on the 26th of March 1870 the untimely death of an unnamed mason’s labourer who was crushed to death between coal wagons at the yard.
-Another stoker’s death was reported in the Western Mail on the 5th of April 1880, on this occasion George Smith aged 17 fell under the wheel of coal trucks at the yard.
-The paper reports that he was doing well, until lockjaw set in and he sadly died.
+One of these sad stories appeared in the Aberdare Leader on 30th November 1878.
+It reports that a stoker (fireman), by the name of Charles Davies, was killed at the yard when he hit his head on a post while his engine was in motion.
+On 19th December 1907, the Cardiff Times reports the death of Mrs Jane Garett (63) who was drowned in the Glamorganshire Canal near the Cresselly Inn after crossing the yard from her home in King Street, Miskin on her way to her daughters in Caegarw.
+The Cardiff Times again reports on 26th March 1870 the untimely death of an unnamed mason’s labourer who was crushed to death between coal wagons at the yard.
+Another stoker’s death was reported in the Western Mail on 5th April 1880 – on this occasion George Smith, aged 17, fell under the wheel of coal trucks at the yard.
+The paper reports that he was doing well until lockjaw set in and sadly he died.

-To the end of the line for this railway themed blog now approaches and it is fitting that we end at the last station in the valley, at Abercynon.
+The end of the line for this railway-themed blog now approaches, so aptly we end at the valley’s last station, Abercynon.
 This superb image of Abercynon station looking towards Merthyr and Aberdare dates from around the late 1920s or early 1930s.
 Note the sign reminding passengers to change here for Aberdare.
-The Taff Vale Railway opened the station, then known as Navigation House, on the its mainline to Merthyr on October 9, 1840 for freight and passenger services.
-The Great Western Railway took over running of all TVR lines and stations on grouping in 1923 and remained under their control until 1948 when the British railway network was nationalised and brought under the control of British Railways, Western Region.
+The Taff Vale Railway (TVR) opened the station, then known as Navigation House, on its mainline to Merthyr on October 9, 1840 for freight and passenger services.
+The Great Western Railway took over the running of all TVR lines and stations on grouping in 1923.
+It remained under their control until 1948 when the British railway network was nationalised and brought under the control of British Railways, Western Region.

-The South and North experiment that lasted some 20 years ended in 2008 when Abercynon North on the Aberdare line was closed and the line rearranged to look not too dissimilar to the photograph above and the main station became just plain Abercynon once again serving both Merthyr and Aberdare using both its platforms once again.
+The South and North experiment that lasted some 20 years ended in 2008.
+Abercynon North on the Aberdare line was closed and the line was rearranged, looking similar to the photograph above.
+The main station became just plain Abercynon, once again serving both Merthyr and Aberdare and using both its platforms once again.